clementw168/clementw168/README.md

 <summary> A few facts about me </summary>
 <br>

-- I was born Asian, grew up in a French environment and chose to be an international guy.
+- I was born Asian, grew up in a French environment and lived in the US and in Germany for 6 months.
 - I am a sports addict: volleyball, bouldering, spikeball, running, biking...
 - There is no fun if I don't aim for the best.
 Being competitive brings so much and it is ok not to be the best.
 - I love both spending my time reading philosophy in a silent park and partying with friends.